aiguy110/proto-mesh/README.md

 Installation
 ============
-To setup the current system to run this mesh software at startup, run `sudo ./setup.sh` in this directory.
-(This will make modifications to /etc/rc.local.
-Currently the only way for this to be undone is to manually remove the added lines.)
+To setup the current system to run this mesh software at startup, run `sudo chmod +x setup.sh`then `sudo ./setup.sh` in this directory.
+(This will create a system service that allows proto-mesh to start on boot.)

-Configureation
+Configuration
 ==============
-The "config" file in this directory can be used to change the mesh settings for this node.
+The "config" file in this directory can be used to change the mesh settings for this node including the network interface and channel.
 Specifically, you may want to consider changing the `HOSTNAME` field to something unique.
 This name can be used to reference this node by all other nodes on the network.
 For example if you set `HOSTNAME` line to read,